 |Maretalia Ristorante Bar||Coronado CA||619-522-6890|

-People have spotted Italian Sorrento Lemons using the Specialty Produce app for iPhone and Android.
+Someone spotted Italian Sorrento Lemons using the Specialty Produce app for iPhone and Android.

 Produce Spotting allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.